Flotomate/product_docs/source/admin/admin-automation/manage-sla.rst

-Service Level Agreements define the commitment between Requestors and the IT service provider in an organization. **SLA**\ s determine the level of urgency, response time, and the time required for **Requests** to get resolved, and they also govern the escalation rules when Requests are not resolved or responded within a stipulated time frame. **SLA**\ s can be set for a department and a sub-department.
+Service Level Agreements define the commitment between Requestors and the IT service provider in an organization. **SLA**\ s determine the level of urgency, response time, and the time required for Tickets to get resolved, and they also govern the escalation rules when Tickets are not resolved or responded within a stipulated time frame. **SLA**\ s can be set for a department and a sub-department.

-By default we have four **SLA**\ s defined out of the box with each having their own rules for resolution and escalation time:
+By default we have four **SLA**\ s defined out of the box with each having their own rules for resolution and escalation time.
+The default SLAs are defined for the Request module and, they are triggered based on the Priority.

 +-----------------------+-------------------------+
 | Low Priority **SLA**  | Medium Priority **SLA** |
 +-----------------------+-------------------------+
 | High Priority **SLA** | Urgent Priority **SLA** |
 +-----------------------+-------------------------+

+We have extended support of SLA for Problem and Change modules from build-2.7.0.
+Only difference being, new modules don't support setting of Response time and Escalation; you can only set Resolution time and escalation.

 .. note:: Managing SLAs requires Administrative rights.